IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Step Area Chart

-The Ignite UI for Angular Step Area Chart belongs to a group of category charts and it is rendered using a collection of points connected by continuous vertical and horizontal lines with the area below lines filled in.
+The Angular Step Area Chart belongs to a group of category charts and it is rendered using a collection of points connected by continuous vertical and horizontal lines with the area below lines filled in.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 The step area chart emphasizes the amount of change over a period of time or compares multiple items.
 You can create this type of chart in [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) control by binding your data and setting [`chartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#charttype) property to `StepArea` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"